screepers/screeps-typescript-starter/docs/in-depth/module-bundling.md

 Some module bundlers even support performing further optimisations like eliminating unused module functions from your final bundled code (aka. _tree-shaking_), reducing the size of your final bundled JS even further.

-[TODO: more advantages of bundling code, if any]

 ## Rollup

 From version 3.0 onwards, the starter kit uses Rollup as its main module bundler.
 Some useful features of Rollup include: